Car Seats Series #4 : Harnessing

-Learning to use the Car Seat Harness correctly is important as various incorrect usage are four of the most common car seat mistakes parents make.
+Learning to use the Car Seat Harness correctly is important because four of the most common car seat mistakes parents make involve the incorrect use of the harness.
+More about those later…

 After selecting the right car seat for your child’s car seat stage (selection) and installing it (direction, location and installation) — and preferably having that installation checked by a certified Child Passenger safety Technician, there is harnessing.

-First thing first, which way is your child facing?
+First thing first, which direction is your child facing?

 Once your child is in the car seat.